Enhancement attacks in biomedical machine learning: Experiments

-We enhanced the CNP dataset for a classification problem with the following four classes: participants with 1) no diagnosis, 2) bipolar disorder, 3) schizophrenia, and 4) ADHD.
-We used linear SVM, LR \cite{Pedregosa2011-fe}, and a FFN as models.
-Our FFN consisted of three fully connected layers with the ReLU activation function.
-It was trained with the cross entropy loss and the Adam \cite{Kingma2014-cn} optimizer, with a learning rate of 0.001 and batch size of 10 for 10 epochs.
+We enhanced the CNP dataset for a classification problem with the following four classes: participants with 1) no diagnosis, 2) bipolar disorder, 3) schizophrenia and 4) ADHD.
+We used linear support vector machine (SVM), logistic regression (LR) \cite{Pedregosa2011-fe}, and a feedforward neural network (FNN) as models.
+Our FNN consisted of three fully connected layers with the ReLU activation function.
+During the enhancement attack, all model hyperparameters were held constant.
+For SVM and LR, this included an L2 regularization parameter $C$=1.
+For the FNN, we used cross entropy loss and the Adam \cite{Kingma2014-cn} optimizer, with a learning rate of $\alpha=0.001$ and batch size of 10 for 10 epochs.

-Gradients were computed as the model coefficients in SVM and LR (linear models), while Pytorch's autograd feature was used for the FFN.
-All gradients (i.e., $\nabla_xA$ in Equation \ref{eq:attack_grad1}) were normalized to have a Frobenius norm of 1 and then multiplied by the corresponding enhancement scale in Figure \ref{fig:model_based_enhance}.
-Enhancement brought prediction performance from $\sim$50\% to $\sim$100\% in all three models (Fig \ref{fig:model_based_enhance}a), even though the feature values of the original and enhanced datasets are similar ($r=0.99$).
-In addition to being effective for a particular model, the enhancement attacks transferred between each of the three models (Fig \ref{fig:model_based_enhance}b-d).
+Gradients were computed as the model coefficients in SVM and LR (linear models), while Pytorch's autograd feature was used for the FNN.
+All gradients (\textit{i.e.}, $\nabla_xA$ in Algorithm \ref{alg:model-enhance}) were normalized to have a Frobenius norm of 1 and then multiplied by the corresponding enhancement scale in Figure \ref{fig:model_based_enhance}.
+After creating an ``enhanced dataset," we evaluated enhanced performance with nested k-fold cross-validation, as one would do if receiving this dataset without any knowledge of the enhancement, with a grid search in SVM and LR for the L2 regularization parameter $C$=\{1e-4,1e-3,1e-2,1e-1,1\} within each fold.
+Due to computational restraints, we did not perform a hyperparameter search for the FNN but used the same hyperparameters described above.
+Enhancement brought prediction performance from 50\% to 99\% in all three models (Fig \ref{fig:model_based_enhance}a), despite similar feature values between the original and enhanced datasets ($r=0.99$).

+Furthermore, we considered whether the enhancement attacks could transfer between models.
+After data were enhanced using Algorithm~\ref{alg:model-enhance} for each of the three models (Figure~\ref{fig:model_based_enhance}a), we re-trained the other two types of models to assess transferability.
+For example, in Figure~\ref{fig:model_based_enhance}b, data are first enhanced using SVM and Algorithm~\ref{alg:model-enhance}; then, the performance of that enhanced dataset is evaluated using LR and FNN.
+Overall, we found that the enhancement attacks transferred between each of the three models (Figure~\ref{fig:model_based_enhance}b-d).